Raksh Folk Arts Of India Foundation (International Indian Folk Art Gallery)

-As social enterprise, we see traditional Indian art as an excellent vehicle to integrate Indian communities, by
+As a Not For Profit organisation, we see traditional Indian art as an excellent vehicle to integrate Indian communities, by

 - Enhancing recognition, creating jobs and for effective participation in a wider, multi-cultural society.